the-chosen-one/Ed-Fi-REST-SDK/README.md

 The following are known issues for the SDK generator.

-* It does not properly handle the if-none-match and if-match functionality.
+* It does not properly handle the If-None-Match and If-Match functionality.
 You will notice in the API code that those parameter names are missing the hyphens which make those parameters unrecognizable by the API.
 * No support for async calls yet.
 * The EducationOrganizationTelephone, EducationOrganizationIdentificationCode, EducationOrganizationCategory, and EducationOrganizationAddress are missing.
-* Model properties aren't Pascal-cased (currently lower camel cased).
+* Model properties aren't Pascal-cased in C# (currently lower camel cased).
 * The generator does not work with the AZ sandbox since that sandbox requires a new deployment.
 * Generating from the "other" section does not currently work.